Ferengi-Capitalists/CS3398-Ferengi-S2020/README.md

   - Alex:
   - Shay:
   - Courtney: Better time management
-  - Ryan:
+  - Ryan: We need to as a team better understand the relation ship between files to help in refactoring our code.
-  - Scott: As a team we could work together better to not end up with the sunday hustle trying to get stuff done last minute.
+  - Scott: As a team we could work together better to not end up with the last minute hustle.

 ## Retrospective
 Sprint2: